Service Metering Deadline Expires

 Please contact Sheryl Howe, Hydrogeologist or 360-507-6108 if you have additional questions.

 Water Use Efficiency Changes 331-669 (PDF).
-This fact sheet is designed to explain new WUE reporting requirements.
+This fact sheet explains new WUE reporting requirements.
 The WUE form was due July 1, 2022, for the 2021 calendar year.

 Water is a precious, limited resource.
 In the Pacific Northwest, drinking water for our growing population competes with other users that include agriculture, industry, recreation, and maintaining an adequate stream flow for fish.
 By working with public water systems to implement water use efficiency programs, we strive to ensure a safe and reliable supply of drinking water to meet current and future needs.